Search

 The surviving spouse shall continue as a member pursuant to the deceased spouse’s category of membership without the need for application, election or payment of initiation fees.
 However, a surviving spouse may not become a Senior Member until reaching the age of seventy.
 Payment of the membership certificate, if applicable, and regular annual dues, assessments, etc., is required.
 Surviving children under age twenty-three shall continue as Family Members.
 Should a surviving spouse remarry, rights of succession to their membership do not apply to the subsequent spouse.
 The surviving subsequent spouse may, within a period of ninety days after the death, apply for election to membership in accordance with Articles IV & V of the Constitution, but without the need for sponsors.
 Payment of the initiation fee, membership certificate and regular annual dues, assessments, etc., is required.
 If application is made within ninety days after the death, membership quotas will be ignored and membership will commence immediately.
 The member will be included in any existing membership quota for the category of membership, once so classified.

-The divorced spouse of an elected member may, within a period of ninety days after the divorce, apply for election to membership in accordance with Articles IV & V of the Constitution, but without the need for sponsors.
+The divorced spouse of an elected member may, within a period of one year after the divorce, apply for election to membership in accordance with Articles IV & V of the Constitution, but without the need for sponsors.
 If elected, such divorced spouse shall have all of the rights and privileges of membership as of the date of the divorced spouse’s acceptance, and shall be exempt from the payment of an initiation fee.
 Payment of the membership certificate and regular annual dues, assessments, etc. is required.
-If application is made within ninety days after the divorce, membership quotas will be ignored and membership will commence immediately.
+If application is made within one year after the divorce, membership quotas will be ignored and membership will commence immediately.
 The member will be included in any existing membership quota for the category of membership, once so classified.

 The Board of Governors may periodically appoint a committee to review the financial operations, financial records, and internal controls of the club.
 This committee will report its findings and recommendations to the Board.
 The Board of Governors shall approve all non-recurring expenditures above $1,000.
 This limit may be reset by the Board annually.